YouTube

 MERVILLE GUN BATTERY

-France isn’t short of gun emplacements, but most of them offer something different.
-However, some offer unique experiences and nowhere more so than here.
 Merville Gun Battery is more like a museum, similar to Azeville in the value it offers.
-Several of the pillboxes have been fitted out with weapons, supplies, and demos for you to watch, but the best part, without doubt, is the full immersive experience at the final pillbox.
-Here you can watch from the POV of the Germans, hear, see, smell and feel what goes on when the battery is defending against a heavy attack.
-It’s an incredible show and worth visiting!
+Several pillboxes have been fitted out with weapons, supplies, and demonstrations for visitors to watch.
+However, the highlight is undoubtedly the full immersive experience at the final pillbox.

 POINTE DE LA COURTINE